RedDiffuser: Auditing Multimodal Safety Failures in Vision-Language Models via Reinforced Diffusion: Experiments

-\textbf{Metrics: (1) Toxicity Rate.} To evaluate the toxicity of continuations generated on the RealToxicityPrompts benchmark~\cite{gehman2020realtoxicityprompts}, we use the Detoxify classifier~\cite{Detoxify} during training, and both Detoxify and the Perspective API during testing.
-These classifiers assess toxicity across six predefined attributes, with scores ranging from 0 (least toxic) to 1 (most toxic).
-For evaluation, we compute the proportion of continuations whose toxicity score exceeds a threshold of 0.5 for each attribute.
-The use of the Perspective API at test time enables cross-classifier validation, helping to verify that the RedDiffuser’s behavior is not overfitted to Detoxify and thus not a result of reward hacking or classifier-specific bias. \textbf{(2) CLIPScore.} To evaluate the semantic alignment between the generated images and the image prompts, we use CLIPScore~\cite{hessel2021clipscore}, a reference-free metric based on the cosine similarity between CLIP-encoded image and text features.
-Following the original formulation: $\text{CLIPScore} = \alpha \cdot \max(0, \cos(f_\text{image}, f_\text{text}))$, where \( f_\text{image} \) and \( f_\text{text} \) denote CLIP embeddings, and \( \alpha \) is a scaling factor (set to 2.5 following \cite{hessel2021clipscore}) for alignment with human judgment.
-In our setting, CLIPScore serves as an auxiliary metric to verify that adversarial images preserve semantic plausibility without compromising visual coherence. \textbf{(3) Guardrail Pass Rate (GPR).} When external image-level guardrails are applied, images flagged as NSFW are blocked before producing a continuation.
-To measure how often generated images remain admissible, we report the Guardrail Pass Rate (GPR), defined as the average value of the indicator in Eq.~(6):
+\textbf{Metrics.} \textbf{(1) Toxicity Rate.} To quantify unsafe model behavior on RealToxicityPrompts~\cite{gehman2020realtoxicityprompts}, we use Detoxify~\cite{Detoxify} during training, and both Detoxify and the Perspective API during testing.
+These classifiers score six toxicity-related attributes on a scale from 0 to 1.
+We report the proportion of continuations whose score exceeds 0.5 for each attribute.
+The use of the Perspective API at test time allows us to assess cross-classifier generalization and mitigate risks of reward hacking or classifier-specific bias. \textbf{(2) CLIPScore.} To evaluate semantic alignment between generated images and image prompts, we use CLIPScore~\cite{hessel2021clipscore}, a reference-free metric based on the cosine similarity between CLIP image and text embeddings.
+Following \cite{hessel2021clipscore}, we compute $\text{CLIPScore} = \alpha \cdot \max(0, \cos(f_\text{image}, f_\text{text}))$, where \( f_\text{image} \) and \( f_\text{text} \) denote CLIP embeddings and \( \alpha = 2.5 \).
+In our setting, CLIPScore serves as an auxiliary metric to verify that generated images remain semantically plausible and visually coherent. \textbf{(3) Guardrail Pass Rate (GPR).} When external image-level guardrails are applied, images flagged as NSFW are blocked before reaching the target VLM.
+To quantify how often generated images remain admissible, we report the Guardrail Pass Rate (GPR), defined as the average value of the indicator in Eq.~(6):

 where \(N\) is the number of samples and \(\mathbb{I}(\mathbf{x})\) indicates whether the image passes both guardrails.